saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

           err:  "FAIL!! {{pre['peer-address']}} flapped.
 Pre-change: {{pre['flap-count']}}.
 Post-change: {{post['flap-count']}}"
 </pre>

+We now have JSNAPy configured and we have our first test created.
+Let's see how we can put all this to use.

 ## Running pre and post change checks

 After having things setup, we run a pre and post change check: